DUOLabs333/vulkan-stream/README.txt

 	On the server, simply run `./vulkan_stream`.
 On the client, simply run `VK_ICD_FILENAMES=./stream_icd.aarch64.json <application>`

 	Caveats:
-		On both the server and the client, set `STREAM_ADDRESS` and `STREAM_PORT` to values that both the server can connect on, and the client can connect to.
+		On both the server and the client, set `CONN_STREAM_ADDRESS` and `CONN_STREAM_PORT` to values that both the server can connect on, and the client can connect to.